28.5.06

 Incentives work.
-Never invest in a fund that doesn't have high incentive fees.
-Hedge fund salaries get publicity but vastly overstate what managers earn.
+Hedge fund "salaries" get publicity but overstate what managers earn.
 Most "pay" is capital gains NOT income.
-You can't just take a firm's AUM and returns, plug in fees and get a "wage".
-Large funds employ many highly qualified people who deserve their share plus expensive technology to the implement the strategies.
+You can't just take a firm's AUM and returns, plug in rack rate fees and get a "wage".
+Hedge funds employ many highly qualified people who deserve their share plus expensive technology to implement the strategies.
 Big "salaries" occur when high absolute returns are generated for clients.
-The alignment of interests is rare in finance and BENEFITS investors.

 James Simons, founder of Renaissance Technologies, was "paid" $1.5 billion last year.
 As with ALL real hedge fund managers he eats his own cooking.
 He is the largest investor in Medallion Fund which is the world's best quantitative hedge fund.
 The fund performed well so he had investment gains.
-It was NOT salary.
-Yes some "income" came from client fees but that reflects the demand for and skill entailed in generating CONSISTENT absolute returns.
-Senior management having SUBSTANTIAL personal assets in the fund is mandatory alignment with clients.
+It wasn't salary.
+Some "income" came from client fees but that reflects the demand for and skill entailed in generating CONSISTENT absolute returns.
+Senior management having SUBSTANTIAL personal assets in the fund is alignment with clients.

 Financial engineering is no different to mechanical engineering in that you get what you pay for.
 Performance costs need to be assessed against the quality and engineering of a product.
 The Trabant and Bugatti Veyron are German cars.
 You could buy a Trabant for $100 but you can't buy a Veyron for $1 million.
 So which car is CHEAPER?
 Which has the better performance?
 The Bugatti Veyron is the BARGAIN if you consider the VALUE of the product.
 Which would you invest in?
 The Trabant index fund or the Veyron hedge fund?
 2 and 20 for alpha is a great deal compared to 0.10 for beta.

 Good hedge funds are cheap and index funds are a rip-off considering what investors receive.
-If anything the best hedge fund managers are underpaid.
-The Medallion Fund returned 29.5% AFTER its 5% and 44% fees.
+Medallion Fund returned 29.5% NET of 5% and 44% fees.
 The "highly respected" S&P 500 index fund made a derisory 4.77% this year, had a 50% drawdown again a while back, has STILL not made up for the litany of losses and yet charges an egregious 18bp - for what?
-Long term investors would have done better keeping their money in the bank for 8 years than gambling their savings away on speculative "passive" funds.
+Long term investors would have done better keeping their money in a bank than gambling their savings away on speculative "passive" funds.

 An index fund "manager" on minimum wage is overpaid whereas Jim Simons, relative to his value, is undercompensated.
 Worrying about hedge fund manager "pay" is like refusing to use Google because Sergey Brin and Larry Page "trousered" over $5 billion each last year.
 If you don't like that "salary" then don't Google?
 If you don't want 80% of the profits a talented hedge fund manager makes for you then don't invest alongside them.
 There are plenty of "cheap" relative return and index funds out there to lose your savings in.